A01707310/ElectronicStoreInventoryManager/README.md

 # InventarioAlmacenElectronica
-This project is an implementation of a simple **Electronics Store Inventory Manager.** The project aims to provide a tool that performs many operations such as setting and changing the price, existancy, brand/model, among other details for many electronics, which are also meant to be added/deleted trough this program.
+This project is an implementation of a simple **Electronics Store Inventory Manager.** The project aims to provide a tool that performs many operations such as adding electronics stores to a database, adding electronics to different stores, registering customers in an all-shared customer database for all stores, displaying inventory for a store, creating orders for a customer, and saving store/order/product registers into a file.

 ## Context
 Having a **complete control over the inventory** is a **primordial** task that anyone who has to **manage an electronics store** should consider before nothing.
 Nowadays, software brings us solutions that make this tasks much **easier** while increasing **productivity**, Object Oriented Programming as a concept brings us an interesting proposal that will help during the landing of this project: with its classes, OOP paves us the way to store as many different types of electronics without writtting that much of code while doing a versatile job.